Close-up macro photograph of a tropical leaf

 Looking Forward

 As I move forward, I am carrying this foundation into every context in which I work, whether that is post-secondary teaching, community education, or organizational learning and development.
-I aim to continue expanding my experience with authoring and facilitation tools, to deepen my practice with accessibility standards, and to design and deliver learning experiences that connect directly to the performance and growth outcomes that matter most to learners and the organizations they are part of.
-My greatest concern is keeping my technical skills current without the structured opportunities this program provided, and I am committed to seeking out those opportunities proactively.
+I aim to continue expanding my experience with authoring and facilitation tools, to deepen my practice with accessibility standards, and to design and deliver meaningful learning experiences that connect directly to the performance and growth outcomes that matter most to learners and the organizations they are part of.

 Most importantly, I will continue to see myself as a learner.
 That is, perhaps, the most important thing this program has reinforced.
 The best educators and learning and development professionals are not those who have all the answers; they are the ones who remain genuinely curious, willing to be challenged, and committed to growing alongside the people they serve.